 Taxation of Theme Funds

-The catch is, thematic funds which invest more than 65% of its portfolio in equities of Indian companies are taxed in the same way as other equity funds.
+The catch is thematic funds, which invest more than 65% of their portfolio in equities of Indian companies, are taxed in the same way as other equity funds.

 So assume you invested in a theme fund in Dec 2019 and withdrew in Jan 2021 with a profit of Rs.2,00,000.

-Incase of investments for a period less than 12 months, a Short Term Capital Gains Tax(STCG) of 15% would be deducted from the profits.
-No exemptions are allowed for shorter term investments.
+In case of investments for a period of less than 12 months, a Short Term Capital Gains Tax(STCG) of 15% would be deducted from the profits.
+No exemptions are allowed for shorter-term investments.

 Points to remember before investing in Thematic Funds

-- Don’t invest based on past performance – A theme that has worked in the past may not continue to work in the future.
+Don’t invest based on past performance – A theme that has worked in the past may not continue to work in the future.
 Timing the entry and exit from thematic funds is very important.
-Thematic funds revolve around shorter tenure investments and needs to be followed proactively.
+Thematic funds revolve around shorter tenure investments and need to be followed proactively.